-Beginning the hiring process can be overwhelming.
-Where should you post your open position?
-How do you select candidates to interview?
-How do you organize and evaluate candidates to find the best possible hire?
-76% of hiring managers say that attracting top talent is their greatest challenge.
+Beginning the hiring process and building a talent pool can be overwhelming tasks.
+Where should you post your open position to attract the best candidates?
+How do you select candidates to interview from the pool you’ve built?
+Moreover, how do you effectively organize and evaluate candidates to find the perfect fit for your organization?
+These are common concerns, as the majority of hiring managers consider attracting top talent as their greatest challenge.

 Imagine if you had an entire database of qualified candidates who are already interested in working for you.
 That’s the benefit of a diverse talent pool.
 Taking the time to build a qualified group of candidates will make hiring easier in the future.